 11. Approaches: Use Both Cold-Approaches & Social Circle Game

 Casanova approached women in many different ways.

-Many of his women he met through social circles of the upper class.
+Many of the women he met through social circles of the upper class.

 He would go to church when he saw a beautiful lady so that he could talk to her.

-He followed some women and knocked on the door of strangers to introduce himself after he saw where they’d live.
+He followed some women and knocked on the door of strangers to introduce himself after he saw where they’d lived.

 And with a few more, he came up with crazy stratagems and plans.

 Sometimes he just went with the spur of the moment.

 One time he saw a beautiful woman on a gondola:

 I do not hesitated, but jumped into the gondola and paid double fare on the condition that no more passengers are taken.